hyperingenious/unilink-server/API_DOCUMENTATION.md

 #### 5. Get Personalized Feed
 **GET** `/api/social/feed/`

+Get a personalized feed showing posts from users you follow plus your own posts.
+This endpoint uses advanced timestamp-based pagination and includes gender distribution algorithms for enhanced user experience.

+**Purpose:**
+- 🏠 **Personalized Timeline**: See content from users you care about
+- 📊 **Smart Distribution**: Gender-balanced content distribution
+- ⚡ **Efficient Pagination**: Timestamp-based pagination for smooth scrolling
+- 🔄 **Real-time Updates**: Get latest posts from your network

+**Algorithm Details:**
+- Shows posts from users you follow + your own posts
-Get personalized feed with timestamp-based pagination and gender distribution.
-For male users, the feed shows 70% posts from female users.
+- For male users: 70% of posts are from female users (gender balance)
+- For female users: Standard chronological feed from followed users
+- Posts are ordered by creation time (newest first)

 **Headers:**
 ```